Studying & Living

 Can I pick up money when I arrive to the airport?

-- Yes, there are ATMs all around the airport.
+- Yes.
+There are ATMs at the airport.
 The Finnish ones look like this.

 How do I get a student card and what is it?